Wouldn’t that be awesome?

 - Publish it in an email newsletter.
 That could be your own newsletter, but it’s often more effective to have your single post published in the newsletter of someone who already has the audience you’d like to connect with.

 - Publish it in print.
 Ink and paper aren’t dead yet, and there’s a whole second market out there that reads more hard copy than blogs.
 This is your shortest route to their eyeballs.
 If you want tips on writing for magazines, Linda Formichelli’s written the ultimate guide.
 Don’t forget local newspapers or specialist publications, which can help you reach a specific set of people.

 - Publish it for people to give away.
-Find a respected expert offering a product that’s highly relevant to your post, and ask them to give away your post as a free gift with their own product.
+Find and affiliate yourself with a respected expert that makes money by offering a product that’s highly relevant to your post, and ask them to give away your post as a free gift with their own product.
 You add value for their customers, while gaining attention and traffic.
 Win, win, win.